ballerina-platform/lsp4intellij/README.md

-# [Lsp4IntelliJ](#sp4intellij) - Language Server Protocol Support for Jetbrains Plugins
+# [LSP4IntelliJ](#sp4intellij) - Language Server Protocol Support for the  Jetbrains Plugins

 [![Build Status](https://travis-ci.com/ballerina-platform/lsp4intellij.svg?branch=master)](https://travis-ci.com/NipunaRanasinghe/lsp4intellij)
 [![](https://jitpack.io/v/ballerina-platform/lsp4intellij.svg)](https://jitpack.io/#ballerina-platform/lsp4intellij)
 [![GitHub last commit](https://img.shields.io/github/last-commit/ballerina-platform/lsp4intellij.svg)](https://github.com/ballerina-platform/lsp4intellij/commits/master)

-**Lsp4IntelliJ** provides language server support for IntelliJ IDEA and other Jetbrains IDEs.
+**Lsp4IntelliJ** provides is a client library, which provides language server support for IntelliJ IDEA and other Jetbrains IDEs.

-This language client library is designed to be used with any IntelliJ plugin as its language server client, to get language server based features.
+It is designed to be used with any IntelliJ plugin as its language server client to get the features that are based on the language server.

-It also allows the plugin developers to use language specific language server protocol extensions via [JSON-RPC](https://en.wikipedia.org/wiki/JSON-RPC) protocol.
+Also, it allows the plugin developers to use language-specific language server protocol extensions via the [JSON-RPC](https://en.wikipedia.org/wiki/JSON-RPC) protocol.

 ## Table of Contents